hphelion/documentation/migration-details-reference.md

 Once you have completed these tasks, you must [contact support](#ContactingSupport) to assist you with the rest of your transition.

-## Understand what's new for HP Cloud Services version 13.5 ## {#VersionDiffs}
+## Understand what's new for HP Cloud version 13.5 ## {#VersionDiffs}
-HP Cloud Services version 13.5 is based on the latest version of OpenStack (Havana), which expands functionality and enhances the current capabilities of the existing services.
+HP Cloud version 13.5 is based on the latest version of OpenStack (Havana), which expands functionality and enhances the current capabilities of the existing services.
 The sections below give a brief overview of what's new for version 13.5.

 ### HP Cloud Compute ### {#hpCloudCompute}
-In version 13.5, the HP Cloud Compute service provides on-demand computing giving you the ability to provision and manage large clusters of instances (virtual machines).
+In version 13.5, the HP Cloud Compute provides on-demand computing giving you the ability to provision and manage large clusters of instances (virtual machines).
 You have more flexibility to select the type of instance that meets the needs of your application without having to pay for additional resources.

 In addition, you now have larger and more powerful instance types (sizes) to choose from--four times the size of the largest instances offered by most public clouds.
 And, our large, xlarge, and 2xlarge sizes are also offered in high-memory versions.